 - Make a mess, clean a mess!

-- Juniors must stay off the rocks on Club property.
+- Everyone must stay off the rocks on Club property.

-- Juniors are not to climb or play on boat hoists, lockers, or sail drying poles.
+- No one shall climb or play on boat hoists, lockers ,or sail drying poles.

 - Non-Members must leave Club property unless directly involved in scheduled activities.